-The RD1500/1 employs a differential-balanced input topology that provides the user with a high degree of input flexibility, while retaining superior noise rejection.
-This type of circuit also allows the RD1500/1 to accept high-voltage inputs from factory source unit outputs without excessive distortion or noise problems.
+JD monoblock amplifiers employ a differentialbalanced input topology that provides the user with a high degree of input flexibility, while retaining superior noise rejection.
+This type of circuit also allows the amplifier to accept highvoltage inputs from factory source unit outputs without excessive distortion or noise problems.

 You may run a stereo or a mono signal into the inputs of the amplifier.
 The amplifier's input section automatically sums stereo signals to mono for the internal amplifier section.
 The amplifier will operate with only one input connection but will require an increase in input sensitivity to overcome the loss of signal.
-If a single mono input signal is used, you may use a "Y-adaptor" to split the mono signal into both inputs of the amplifier.
-If you are feeding only one input and using either the DC-Offset or Signal Sensing "Turn-On Mode", you must use the left-channel input for the automatic turn-on to operate.
+If a single stereo or mono input signal is used, you may use a "Y-adaptor" to split the signal into both inputs of the amplifier.
+If you are feeding only one input and using either the DC-Offset or Signal Sensing "Turn-On Mode", you must use the CH.
+1 (L) channel input for the automatic turn-on to operate.